polyclient/polyclient/SECURITY.md

 ## Supported Versions

 This project does not provide long-term support for older versions.
-Only the current release and the `master` branch are supported.
+Only the current release and the `main` branch are supported.

 ## Reporting a Vulnerability